skip to navigation skip to content

 The Finance subject group

-Research by the Finance group focuses on the investment and financial decisions of firms and financial institutions.
+The Finance group’s research focuses on the investment and financial decisions of firms and financial institutions.
 The group is committed to translating research into practice through links with the private sector, regulators and policy makers.
 The Finance group is dedicated to teaching that is inspired and enriched by its research findings.
-Educational programmes in finance at Cambridge Judge Business School include the MPhil in Finance and the Master of Finance (MFin).

-The research of the group falls broadly into the following categories:
+The research interests and teaching areas of the group fall broadly into the following categories:

 • Corporate finance